How To #2: 8 Steps To Invite A Celebrity To Your Event, Without Breaking The Bank

 Make The Offer

-When the plan is in place, and the brand management team has agreed upon a general budget as well as type of celebrity to approach, it is time to create an Offer Letter outlining the deal points.
-The letter states what the talent is required to do (social media, red carpet, meet-and-greets, product photos, interviews, etc.) as well as what time they are committed to arrive and stay until.
+When the plan is in place, and the brand management team has agreed upon a general budget as well as the type of celebrity to approach, it is time to create an Offer Letter outlining the deal points.
+The letter states what the talent is required to do (social media, red carpet, meet-and-greets, product photos, interviews, etc.) as well as what time they are committed to arriving and staying.
 Do not think the celebrity will have such an awesome time at the event that they want to stay until the end.
 Typically they leave the minute their time requirement ends.

 Paper Trail